bgoonz/gists-revamp/by-extension/markdown/python-intro.md

 Let’s say you want to print it five times.
 You would need to write another method that does what you need.
 Doesn’t that seem monotonous?

-Instead of that, Won’t it be great if I can call the method by the same name, say `print_hello_world(5)`, and it would print “Hello World” five times?
+Instead of that, Won’t it be great if I can call the method by the same name, say `print_hello_world(5)`, and it would print “Hello World " five times?

 The `5` which we are passing here is called an **argument**.